Tigre Partido: The Golden Years of Tigre

-Rowing was one of the main attractions that fuelled the boom of the area.
-Rowing practice had started in the south of Buenos Aires and little by little was moved to the Luján river due to the tranquility and beauty of the place.
+Rowing was one of the main attractions that fueled the boom of the area in the late 19th and early 20th centuries.
+President Sarmiento was present at the first regatta organized on December 8, 1873.
+The event was so successful that existing rowing clubs moved to Tigre, and new ones were founded by members of various foreign communities (British, Italian, Swiss, Scandinavian) residing in Buenos Aires.

-President Sarmiento was present at the first regatta organised on 8 December 1873.
-The event was so successful that the existing rowing clubs moved to Tigre, and new ones were founded by members of the various foreign communities residing in Buenos Aires.
+Yachting began to be practiced in 1883 with the founding of the "Yacht Club Argentino" (later moved to San Fernando) and the "Tigre Sailing Club".

-Yachting started to be practised in 1883, when the "Yacht Club Argentino", whose headquarters were later moved to San Fernando, was founded, and then at the "Tigre Sailing Club".
-The Tigre Hotel, was opened in 1890 on the bank of the Lujan River, and next to it the Tigre Club was opened in 1912.
-These elegant buildings became meeting places for the social elite of the "Belle Époque".
-The hotel was demolished in 1940 but the club is still there today and has been declared a National Historic Monument.
+The era, known as the "Golden Years", saw the construction of magnificent European-style buildings.
+The Tigre Hotel was opened in 1890 on the bank of the Luján River, and next to it, the Tigre Club was opened in 1912.
+These elegant buildings became meeting places for the social elite of the Belle Époque.
+The hotel was demolished in 1940, but the Tigre Club stands today, restored as the Museo de Arte Tigre (MAT) and declared a National Historic Monument.